 - Spark plug fire testing with a screwdriver is not secure and safe.

-- Screwdriver is a dirty and highly not recommended method of spark testing.
+- A screwdriver is a dirty and highly not recommended method of spark testing.

 - Make sure to have a backup battery source while checking for the firing spark plug.

 - You can use a soft wire brush to clean the spark plug.